LeitnerVeronika/web-ws23-vue-project/README.md

 https://shop-assistant-backend.vercel.app/api/search?productName=X
 https://shop-assistant-backend.vercel.app/api/today

-If access to our backend server is needed please contact s2310629016@students.fh-hagenberg.at
+If access to our backend server or the key for the Preisrunter API is needed please contact s2310629016@students.fh-hagenberg.at

-API Key used for Preisrunter API:
-5twKwCM8wFC9vRkF8CBoA2CCD34Rah

 # Brief user guide: